Orbital Debris in Earth Orbit: Operations, Stability, Control, and Market Formation: Priority program for 2026--2035

-The recommended program is not only a technical sequence but also a market-formation sequence.
-In the near term, the priority is to force maturity in the compliance-led mitigation market through disposal standards, standardized reporting, and deposit-refund or performance-bond mechanisms.
-The second step is to scale prepared end-of-life servicing and premium covariance / tasking services, which depend on standardized interfaces, operator disclosures, and a stable public \SSA/\STM baseline.
-The third step is to develop a public-anchor remediation market for the legacy stock, in which governments and multilateral consortia buy verified hazard reduction rather than merely buying removal activity.
+The recommended program is sequential in both control and procurement terms.
+The first step is compliance internalization for new missions through disposal standards, standardized reporting, and deposit-refund or performance-bond mechanisms.
+The second step is deployment of prepared end-of-life servicing and higher-precision covariance/tasking services supported by standardized interfaces, operator disclosure, and a stable civil \SSA/\STM baseline.
+The third step is publicly procured remediation of the legacy stock, in which governments or multilateral consortia purchase verified hazard reduction rather than removal activity alone.

-This sequencing matters because each layer lowers the uncertainty of the next.
-Better reporting and disposal verification improve insurance, finance, and compliance markets.
-Standardized interfaces and a stable public SSA/STM baseline improve the commercial viability of prepared-service markets.
-Only after those layers exist does large-scale remediation of unprepared legacy derelicts become a credible industrial market rather than a series of demonstrations.
-In practical terms, the market-formation pathway is therefore: first, auditable compliance and disposal markets; second, prepared servicing and premium covariance/tasking markets; third, public-anchor remediation markets for the legacy stock.
+This sequencing matters because each layer relaxes a distinct implementation constraint for the next.
+Reporting and disposal verification improve auditability and reduce contract uncertainty.
+Standardized interfaces and a stable civil baseline reduce the execution uncertainty of operator-procured services.
+Only after those conditions are in place does large-scale remediation of unprepared legacy derelicts become suitable for sustained procurement rather than isolated demonstrations.